VisAwesmeALT/Stupid-coding-stuff/README.md

 - All code/scripts are made by Vaughn R (which is me! ^w^).
 - Please credit if deciding to reuse my scripts.
 (Thanks! :3)
+- You are viewing this on my ALT account, please visit my main! @VisAwesme